VictoriaMetrics/VictoriaMetrics/README.md

 ## Readonly mode

 `vmstorage` nodes automatically switch to readonly mode when the directory pointed by `-storageDataPath` contains less than `-storage.minFreeDiskSpaceBytes` of free space. `vminsert` nodes stop sending data to such nodes and start re-routing the data to the remaining `vmstorage` nodes.

+`vmstorage` sets `vm_storage_is_read_only` metric at `http://vmstorage:8482/metrics` to `1` when it enters read-only mode.
+The metric is set to `0` when the `vmstorage` isn't in read-only mode.

 ## URL format